|

 Recurring Charge

-- This feature makes the most sense if you have a monthly
+- This feature makes the most sense for Monthly

-where there's a specific date each month that you have to pay a certain
+where there is a specific date each month that you have to pay a

 charge